mehmetkadriumay/osduonrp/docs/docs/osdu.md

 cibutler group-add user@example.com -g users@osdu.group
 ```

-## Add a member to Groups in Batch
+## Add a member(s) to Groups in Batch

 This command is for adding a number of groups to a user.

-The groups.json file must be in the format:
+The groups.json file or input must be in the format:
 ```
 {
   "groups": [